neon-mmd/30-seconds-realworld-app-starter-collections/README.md

 ### Testing

 - Unit testing  `cargo test  --lib --bins`
 - Integration testing `cargo test --test '*'`.
 You will need to run the server instance to be able to pass integration test.
-See notes below.
+See notes in the source file.

 # Editing this README